 Instead, working in these ways creates an environment where employees feel like they’re being monitored and micromanaged.
 A 2021 meta-analysis backs this up; when employees are monitored at work, it increases stress, decreases job satisfaction, and increases their likelihood of quitting.
 Most importantly, it significantly erodes trust.

-“Surveillance — whether checking for ‘butts on seats’ by eye or measuring response time online — is the inverse of trust", explains Jordan Husney, CEO and founder of Parabol, a meeting platform for remote teams. “[This] management culture emanates from a simpler time when [job] tasks and responsibilities were more certain: the assembly line.
+“Surveillance — whether checking for ‘butts on seats’ by eye or measuring response time online — is the inverse of trust", explained Jordan Husney, CEO and founder of Parabol, a meeting platform for remote teams. “[This] management culture emanates from a simpler time when [job] tasks and responsibilities were more certain: the assembly line.
 In the knowledge economy, nearly every job requires an element of creativity.
 Creativity needs agency, and agency requires trust.
 Agency and trust are even more important in a remote context.”

-Adam Smith, CEO and co-founder of Workbounce, a sales enablement platform, agrees: “Trust is the foundation of collaboration.
+Adam Smith, CEO and co-founder of Workbounce, a sales enablement platform, agreed: “Trust is the foundation of collaboration.
 Whether you’re working remotely or not, the way you lead needs to start from a position of trust.
 If you don’t have trust, you’ll fall into damaging leadership tactics, like micromanaging your team or monitoring their online status.”

 Managing remote teams requires two-way trust to work.